patrick-zinner/quarkusk8s/README.md

 and redeploy your app.

 ### How does it work?
-While finding a way to develop with minikube locally, I've ran into the problem that rebuilding and tagging a docker image with `latest` does work in combination with `kubectl apply`.
+While trying to find a way to develop with minikube locally, I've ran into the problem that rebuilding and tagging a docker image with `latest` does work in combination with `kubectl apply`.
 Kubernetes won't do anything if you apply the same configuration file without any changes.